NikCharlebois/microsoft-graph-docs/concepts/use-postman.md

 To use the Postman collection you will need to fork it to your own Postman workspace.
 This has to be done from the web browser.

 1. Navigate to [Microsoft Graph Postman Collection](https://www.postman.com/microsoftgraph/workspace/microsoft-graph/collection/455214-085f7047-1bec-4570-9ed0-3a7253be148c/fork) in your web browser.
+2. Make sure you are logged into your Postman Account.
-2. Fill in a label for your own fork.
+3. Fill in a label for your own fork.
 This can be any text.
-3. Under Workspace ensure that **My Workspace** is selected in the drop down.
+4. Under Workspace ensure that **My Workspace** is selected in the drop down.
+5. Click on the **Fork Collection** button.

 You will now be redirected to a fork of the main Microsoft Graph Postman collection in your own workspace.